Matchbox (brand): Other products and series

 Numerous additional product lines have been produced and/or sold by Matchbox over the years, particularly in the Lesney era.
 Collectors catalogues were published in various languages by the company each year starting in 1957, continuing well into the 1980s.
 Collectors cases were designed for children to carry/store their 1-75 vehicles.
 From 1957 until the 1970s, a range of garages/service stations was offered in either Esso or BP logos (under the series no. MG-1).

-There were also jigsaw puzzles of photographs depicting Matchbox vehicles in realistic-looking situations, race track sets (Superfast track was yellow, as opposed to Hot Wheels' orange, and of a slightly wider gauge), a particularly clever plastic snap-together wall-display system, roadways, and even a slot-car system for standard (non-powered) car models, the Matchbox Motorways.
+Alongside Matchbox's die-cast cars, they offered a number of other products to complement their die-cast cars.
+There were jigsaw puzzles featuring photographs of Matchbox vehicles placed in realistic scenes, detailed race track sets (their Superfast track came in bright yellow wider than Hot Wheels’ famous orange tracks), and even a snap-together wall display system for showing off collections.
+Kids could also build roadways and layouts, along with the Matchbox Motorways a slot-car system designed for their standard, non-powered models.

 At several points, in an attempt to move into Mattel and Hasbro territory, Matchbox produced dolls, first a line of pirate dolls for younger school-age boys, and later baby dolls for pre-school girls.
 Numerous other non-die-cast items have been marketed, as well as a number of shorter-lived die-cast series (Historic Inn Signs, Disney cars, "Thunderbirds" models, etc.).